petekeller2/wiki-builder/README.md

   }
 ```

 `wiki-builder` puts files into the 'wikiDirPath'.
-If this
+If you do
-directory is not a submodule, [you can make it one.](https://brendancleary.com/2013/03/08/including-a-github-wiki-in-a-repository-as-a-submodule/)
+not have a github wiki git submodule, [you can make one.](https://brendancleary.com/2013/03/08/including-a-github-wiki-in-a-repository-as-a-submodule/)